On the Complexity of Quantum Field Theory: Complexity of QFT observables

 \paragraph{Exact observables and simplicity.} Perturbation theory provides, with the exception of rare cases, only asymptotic expansions to exact observables.
 While the terms in the perturbative expansion reveal much of the underlying QFT, ultimately one should consider the complexity of exact observables.
 Fundamentally, the exact observables arise from summing over infinitely many physical processes, and therefore there is initially no reason to expect that these observables can be described with a finite amount of information.
 However, upon taking infinite limits, remarkable reductions of complexity may appear.

 Let us illustrate this by a simple example.
 Consider the sequence of functions

-In terms of functional complexity, the function $f_j$ has format and degree $(\cF,\cD)=(1,j)$, and in the limit $j\to\infty$, the complexity of $f_j$ diverges.
-However, the limiting function is $f(x) = e^x$, which has finite format and degree $(\cF,\cD)=(2,2)$ because it admits a simple Pfaffian chain representation as $\pd f/\pd x=f$.
-Though the information content of the sequence of functions diverges, the limiting function has infinitely many algebraic relations among its coefficients, and therefore a finite complexity.
+In terms of functional complexity, the function $f_j$ has format and degree $(\cF,\cD)=(1,j)$ when it is viewed as a arbitrary polynomial, and in the limit $j\to\infty$, this complexity diverges.
+However, these polynomials are not arbitrary, and the limiting function is $f(x) = e^x$, which has finite format and degree $(\cF,\cD)=(2,2)$ because it admits a simple Pfaffian chain representation as $\pd f/\pd x=f$.
+The infinitely many algebraic relations among the coefficients ensure that the information content of this sequence of function does not diverge, such that the limiting function has finite complexity.
 We call this phenomenon the \textit{emergence of simplicity}.

 This example offers some hope that exact QFT observables have a finite complexity, despite the fact that the complexity of the perturbative expansion grows order by order.
 Let us test this in a simple example.
 A useful testing ground is $\phi^4$ theory on a point spacetime, where exact non-perturbative calculations of all observables are possible.
 The Euclidean action of this theory, in a convenient parametrization, is given by